Visit Investors & Advisors Site | Support |

 The economic impact of climate threats may be severe as high insurance costs siphon off dollars that could be spent on other discretionary purchases.

 Although climate change is a politically charged topic, it has real implications for the investment landscape.
-The mid-cap growth team at American Century Investments is increasingly identifying risks and opportunities that transcend political rhetoric.
+The Mid-Cap Growth Team at American Century Investments is increasingly identifying risks and opportunities that transcend political rhetoric.
 The insurance industry and a constellation of related companies lie at the heart of this activity.

-From an insurance perspective, we have seen an undeniable increase in the frequency and severity of climate events over the last decade.
-While hurricanes may spring to mind as major loss events, secondary perils are becoming more prominent.
-These threats include wildfires in the western U.S. and convective storms in middle America that are reshaping U.S. insurance pricing and availability.
+Beyond hurricanes, secondary perils are becoming more prominent for homeowners and insurers.
+They include wildfires in the western U.S. and convective storms in middle America that are reshaping U.S. insurance pricing and availability.
 Convective storms are severe thunderstorms that may include heavy rainfall, hail, strong winds and tornadoes.

 Figure 1 helps illustrate why premiums are rising in the lower Ohio River Valley: Ohio, Indiana and Kentucky are among the growing number of states where underwriting homeowners’ policies isn’t profitable for insurers.